SEO Used To Be About Asking. Now It’s About Being Picked.

 Not because those methods are gone or don’t work anymore, but because search engines are prioritizing AI-driven systems that are built to “interpret” real authority.
 Plus, editorial standards are much stricter now.
 What matters more is authenticity and real value, not just link placement.

-So SEO has a shift in priorities.
-It no longer asks, “how do I build links for this page?”
+SEO has shifted its priorities.
+It no longer asks, “How do I build links for this page?”

-It asks: “how do I create something that people naturally want to cite?”
+It asks: “How do I create something people naturally want to cite?”

 That question became the birthplace of passive link building.